XuZ-nins/Phase-locked-TMS-for-essential-tremor-simulation/README.md

 *Note: `*p` indicates the percentage of Purkinje cells activated by each TMS pulse*

+To reproduce Figure 5, first run run_PL_TMS_par_20p_s0.m under PRC_scaleup_5x_7d2Hz.
+For simplicity, only two simulations need to be run, i.e., one for an effective phase and another for an ineffective phase.
+Therefore, the following line run_range = 1:length(PRClist);
+can be changed to:
+run_range = [12 46];

 ### tACS Simulations

 | Script | Description |